turingschool/accelerated-mod-0/terminal/index.md

 ### 1. Where am I? (`pwd`)

 When you open the Terminal, you will be in your home directory.
-Being in various directories will allow you to do different things, just like you can do different things at home vs. on vacation vs. at work.
+Just like you can do different things at home vs. on vacation vs. at work, the location you are in within your file structure determines what actions you can take.

 To figure out where you are in your computer's directory structure, run `pwd`.
 This command stands for "print working directory".